-Securities registered pursuant to Section 12(b) of the Act.
-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$1.00 Par Value MUR New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: N lone Indicate by check mark if the registrant is a well-known seas soned issuer, as defined in Rule 405 of the e Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section n 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed a months (or for such shorter period that the registrant was redays.
-Yes \boxtimes No \square 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 een subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 accelerated filer or a smaller reporting company or an emerging growth mpany" and "emerging growth company" in Rule 12b-2 of the Exchange Aci Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer S maller reporting company \Box Emerging growth company \Box If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of $\frac{1}{2}$ stended transition period for complying with any new or revised financial t's assessment of the effectiveness of its internal control over financial ic accounting firm that prepared or issued its audit report. ⊠ Indicate by check mark whether the registrant is a shell com- npany (as defined in Rule 12b-2 of the Act t).
-Yes □ No ⊠ Aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter (as of June 30, 2021) - \$2,144,310,114.
-Number of shares of Common Stock, \$1.00 Par Value, outs tanding at January 31, 2022 was 154,492 2,604.
-Documents incorporated by re ference:

-Portions of the Registrant's definitive Proxy Statement relating to the Annual Meeting of Stockholders on May 11, 2022 have been incorporated by reference in Part III herein.
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each ex xchange on which registered Common Stock, \$1.00 Par Value MUR New Yo ork Stock Exchange Securities registered pursuant to Section 12(g) of the Act: N one Indicate by check mark if the registrant is a well-known seas soned issuer, as defined in F Rule 405 of the Securities Act.
+Yes 🗵 No Indicate by check mark if the registrant is not required to file reports pursuant to Section n 13 or Section 15(d) of the Act.
+Yes $\ \square$ No \boxtimes Indicate by check mark whether the registrant (1) has filed a months (or for such shorter period that the registrant was re days.
+Yes $\ \boxtimes$ No $\ \square$ Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months ( Indicate by check mark whether the registrant is a large acc company.
+See the definitions of "large accelerated filer," "ad Act. • · · 0 1 7 000 Large accelerated filer $\ oxingto$ Accelerated filer $\ oxindto$ Non-accelerated filer ☐ Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of t to use the extended transition period for cor nplying with any new or revised financial Indicate by check mark whether the registrant has filed a repreporting under Section 404(b) of the Sarbanes-Oxley Act ( Indicate by check mark whether the registrant is a shell com- pany (as defined in Rule 12 2b-2 of the Act).
+Yes \square No \boxtimes Aggregate market value of the voting and non-voting commaverage bid and asked price of such common equity, as of t \$2,144,310,114.
+Number of shares of Common Stock, \$1.00 Par Value, outs tanding at January 31, 2022 2 was 154,492,604.
+Documents incorpo orated by reference: Portions of the Registrant's definitive Provy Statement relati ing to the Annual Meeting of f Stockholders on May 11, 2022 have been in acornorated by reference in Part III herein